 4. WHAT IS THE SAFEST KITCHEN UTENSIL FOR YOUR HEALTH?

-For those who buy stainless steel cookware sets for the first time, many wonder if it is safe to cook with.
+For those who buy stainless steel cookware sets for the first time, many wonders if it is safe to cook with.
 As we mentioned earlier, stainless steel is often the preferred choice in professional kitchens due to the ease with which it can be cleaned and sterilized.

-While a stainless steel cookware set releases low levels of nickel and chromium, especially when cooking more acidic foods like tomatoes, it is not a major concern for the vast majority of the population and is considerably less than the cookware. common aluminum.
+While stainless steel cookware set releases low levels of nickel and chromium, especially when cooking more acidic foods like tomatoes, it is not a major concern for the vast majority of the population and is considerably less than the cookware. common aluminum.
 Only those who have extreme sensitivity or allergy to nickel or chromium should experience troublesome symptoms after prolonged use.

 The greatest possible risk comes from damaged stainless steel pots and pans.
 It will release higher levels of nickel and chromium in what is called heavy metal leaching.
 The amount of leaching and its impact will depend on the quality of the steel, cooking time, and care of the pots and pans.
 Damaged stainless steel cookware should be disposed of to reduce exposure and risk.
 It can be easy to overlook, but try to make sure your new set of parts is oven safe.